pachyderm/pachyderm/examples/globalID/README.md

 make init
 ```
 ## GlobalID - A unique ID to trace all of the commits and jobs that resulted from an initial change in your DAG
-With GlobalId, all provenance-dependent commits share the same ID (commitset).
+With GlobalID, all provenance-dependent commits share the same ID (commitset).
 You can list all commitset by running the following command:
 ```shell
 pachctl list commitset